transistorfet/molten/README.md

 as well as from Rust and Python.
 The compiler is written in Rust and uses LLVM to generate IR which can be compiled to machine code.

-The goal of this project is to create a language with a focus on pragmatism.
-It is not a purely functional language, as it has some side-effects, and it has a class-based object system with function and method overloading.
+The goal of this project is to create a language with a focus on getting things done.
+It is not a purely functional language, as it allows some side-effects, and it has a class-based object system with function and method overloading.

 Installing